Lewa Safari Camp

 Luxury Family Tents (64m2 & 66m2)

-Lewa Safari Camp’s two Family Tents are the ideal accommodation for families with children.
-The spacious canvas tents each comprise of an en-suite master bedroom and an en-suite twin room.
-Joined together by a private veranda / sitting area with stunning views over the Lewa plains.
+Lewa Safari Camp’s 2 x Family Tents are the ideal accommodation for families with children.
+The spacious canvas tents comprise a master bedroom and a twin room.
+Both rooms have an en-suite bathroom.
+They are joined by a private veranda / sitting area with stunning views over the Lewa plains.

-An extra bed for a third child under 16 years can be added in one of the Family Tents.
+An extra bed for a third child under 16 years can be added to one of the Family Tents.
 To sleep a family of 5.

 Kenya family safari in Lewa